 the IP address.
 Note that these fields are returned for IP addresses located in

 the US only.
-These new fields are documented in the GeoIP2 Precision Web
+These new fields are documented in the GeoIP2 web services API

 We've released the GeoIP2 Anonymous IP, ISP, Domain and Connection Type databases in CSV format.
 All GeoIP2 databases are now available in this format.

-We've enhanced the GeoIP2 Precision City and GeoIP2 Precision Insights services to identify the organization associated with a business IP address in 10% more instances.
+We've enhanced the GeoIP2 City Plus and GeoIP2 Insights web services to identify the organization associated with a business IP address in 10% more instances.

 We are working on improving the accuracy in Crimea.